snowplow-incubator/data-product-accelerators/content/media-player/visualize/visualize_1.md

 You should have a working dashboard with your own data!
 Feel free to pick and choose visualizations and dashboards to make your custom one.

+Switch tabs in the top left of the dashboard to see **Content** and **Ads** metrics.

 {{< tableau name="MediaPlayerAccelerator/Overview?publish=yes" />}}

+**Overview:**
+Get a high level view across all your media and video content performance.

+**Content:**
+Gain deeper insights into your individual media and video content.
+See how impressions convert to completed plays (you can adjust your definitions of valid and complete plays in the model configuration, [see our docs for more information](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/media-player/#operation-and-logic)).
+Using the percentage reached metrics you can look further at audience retention to understand how far viewers reached through your content and identify key moments from any spikes or dips.

+**Ads:**
+Compare your individual ad performance on key metrics like Click-Through-Rate and see what content returned the most ad views and clicks.
+Know how far viewers reach through your ads in the Ad Audience Retention chart, this can be helpful in understanding where in the ad viewers may be skipping.